Coffee Creamer Ice Cream Mark as Favorite (9 Favorites)

 - Measure the temperature again and record in your data table

 - Remove the creamer and, without opening it, check for firmness either by squeezing the sides or shaking the cup near your ear.
-If you feel or hear liquid sloshing, place the creamer back in the bottle for 2 more minutes.
+If you feel or hear liquid sloshing, place the creamer back in the bottle for 2 more minutes and shake.

 - Open and enjoy!